A 501(c)(3) nonprofit

 KC Letterman on horseback at the ranch, mountains behind

-“When people learn more about themselves through equine therapy, that learning changes their lives.”
+“When people learn more about themselves through working with horses, that learning changes their lives.”

 — KC Letterman